eupnea-project/pkg-repo/README.md

 * `eupnea-system`: Does not install anything per se, but instead includes a postinstall hook, which executes [system-update.py](https://github.com/eupnea-linux/system-update) to upgrade between Depthboot/EupneaOS versions.
+* `cgpt-vboot-utils`: Repackaged Ubuntu debs for cgpt and vboot-utils.

 # Add to system